Hotel Seville NoMad: Site

 The Hotel Seville NoMad is at 22 East 29th Street, at the southwest corner with Madison Avenue, in the NoMad neighborhood of Manhattan in New York City.
 The land lot is L-shaped, wrapping around another structure at the northwest corner of 28th Street and Madison Avenue, and measures 205,132 ft2.
-The original hotel and annex have a frontage of 75 ft long on Madison Avenue to the east, 150 ft on 29th Street to the north, and 50 ft on 28th Street to the west.
+The original hotel and annex have a frontage of 75 ft on Madison Avenue to the east, 150 ft on 29th Street to the north, and 50 ft on 28th Street to the west.
 Neighboring buildings include the Church of the Transfiguration, Episcopal to the north, the Prince George Hotel and Hotel Latham to the south, the New York Life Building to the southeast, and the Emmet Building and Martha Washington Hotel to the east.

-Prior to the present hotel's construction, the site had been occupied by the Madison Avenue Presbyterian Church, built in 1844.
+Prior to the present hotel's construction, the site was occupied by the Madison Avenue Presbyterian Church, built in 1844.
 This was replaced in 1875 by the Rutgers Presbyterian Church, which moved uptown in 1890.
 The Scottish Rite Hall acquired the Rutgers Presbyterian Church building in 1887.
 The structure was used as a Masonic Hall until 1901, when it was sold.